Chicken Fried Steak

 Ideally, you want to leave about 2 Tablespoons of oil in the pan, but just eyeball it.
 Then put the pan back on the heat over low heat and add a few tablespoons of butter.

 Once the butter melts, try to scrape up as many of the browned bits as possible and sprinkle in the flour.
-Whisk everything together to form a pretty thick roux.
+Whisk everything together to form a pretty thick paste.
 The important part about this is that you want basically equal parts flour and liquid so you might need to add more flour or less depending on how much butter/oil you have in your pan.

 Again, just eyeball it.